twigstan/twigstan/README.md

 We use PHPStan to run the [BlockContextCollector](src/PHPStan/Collector/BlockContextCollector.php).
 This collector gathers the context before rendering every block or parent block call.

 While running PHPStan, it's also a good time to search for places that render the template.
-The [TemplateRenderContextCollector](src/PHPStan/Collector/TemplateRenderContextCollector.php) identifies controllers that render a Twig template.
+[ContextFromReturnedArrayWithTemplateAttributeCollector](src/PHPStan/Collector/ContextFromReturnedArrayWithTemplateAttributeCollector.php) and [ContextFromRenderMethodCallCollector](src/PHPStan/Collector/ContextFromRenderMethodCallCollector.php) search for controllers that render a Twig template.

 ## Scope Injection